gersteinlab/ASTRO/README.md

       <td>Yes</td>
       <td>Step 1</td>
       <td>-</td>
       <td> When manually_set_barcode_details is false, you must specify the positions of all spatial barcodes in order and join them with colon ":" in the option.
-You can describe each position in two ways:
+You can describe each position in two ways:<br>
       1. Barcode before/after a linker: 8_ATCCACGTGCTT or AACCAAGATCG_8 means the barcode is 8 bp before or after the linker, respectively.
       2. Barcode between two linkers: GAGGCCAAGATCG_8_GTGGCCGATGTTTCGC means the barcode is 8 bp long and lies between the two linkers.
-(Here, 8bp is the expected barcode length.).
+(Here, 8bp is the expected barcode length.).<br>
-      When manually_set_barcode_details is true, you still specify the positions for ASTRO to search spatial barcodes in order and join them with colon ":".
+      When manually_set_barcode_details is true, you still specify the positions for ASTRO to search spatial barcodes in order and join them with colon ":".<br>
       Then, 1.
 Barcode before/after a linker (search window), 20_ATCCACGTGCTT or AACCAAGATCG_20 indicates ASTRO will search within a 20-bp window before or after the linker, respectively.
 (The value 20 is not the expected barcode length.)
        2. Barcode between two linkers (no explicit length): TTGAGAGGCCAAGATC...GTGGCCGATGTTTC omits the length; ASTRO will search for the barcode between the two linkers.
       </td>
     </tr>